Tumworobere/Leaderboard/README.md

 To get a local copy up and running follow these simple example steps.

-1. First clone the project with the command git clone  git@github.com:Tumworobere/Leaderboard.git
-2. Then run the command `npm install` in your terminal to install all package
+- Clone this repo to your local machine, run git clone and paste the url of the repository `git clone https://github.com/Tumworobere/Leaderboard.git` in your command prompt
-3. run `npm start` for starting the project in your browser
+- Open the project in your browser run `npm run build` and then run `npm run start`.

 ## Authors